purescript-halogen/purescript-halogen/docs/guide/02-Introducing-Components.md

 mkComponent :: H.ComponentSpec ... -> H.Component query input output m
 ```

-The resulting component has the type `H.Component`, which itself takes five type parameters that describe the public interface of the component.
+The resulting component has the type `H.Component`, which itself takes four type parameters that describe the public interface of the component.
 Our component doesn't communicate with parent components or child components, so it doesn't use any of these type variables.
 Still, we'll briefly step through them now so you know what's coming in subsequent chapters.

 1. The first parameter `query` represents a way that parent components can communicate with this component.
 We will talk about it more when we talk about parent and child components.
 1. The second parameter `input` represents the input our component accepts.
 In our case, the component doesn't accept any input, so we'll leave this variable open.